mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 picture of where we would actually be in, I dunno, two years in charge of this and whatnot.
 I am not entirely sure whether I would be the best manager alive.
 Definitely not a remote manager.
-Maybe if this wasn't no, the year of 2020, where everybody's working remotely, that would be probably a different story.
+Maybe if this wasn't , the year of 2020, where everybody's working remotely, that would be probably a different story.
 But as of the welfare right now, I am gearing towards the reef engineers